oit-ipbl/portal/setup/remote_with_vscode.md

-# Developing inside the container with VSCode
+# Developing inside the ROS container with VSCode

 ## Objectives
 - This page explains how to develop inside the ROS-Melodic Docker Container via VSCode on Windows.